About travelling by car

 Check the traffic rules of the countries you cross

 The laws can differ in every country, so take them seriously.
 Make sure you bring reflective jackets, a warning triangle and a first aid kit and stick to the speed limits.
 Also, never drink and drive!

 Avoid traffic jams

 It is a lot more peaceful to drive at night or leave early in the morning.

-Pack heavy luggage at the bottom of your vehicle and enough snacks & drinks to keep your energy flowing.
+Pack heavy luggage at the bottom of your vehicle and bring enough (healthy) snacks and drinks to keep your energy flowing.